 Here are some tips to help you find the best USB cable for Android Auto:

-- Use a cable that's under 6ft long and avoid using cable extensions.
+- Use a cable that's under 3 feet (1 meter) long and don't use USB hubs or cable extensions.

 In your car, try these troubleshooting tips: